hannahmanuela/global-weight-sched-pthread/pthread-sim/strict-weight/README.md

 runnable groups.

 In global-heap each group has a weight and a list of runnable processes in the group.
-Global-heap selects a process with the global lowest `vruntime` to run on a core.
+Each runnable process has a `vruntime` and global-heap maintains a heap sorted by `vruntime`.
+When a core needs a process to run, global-heap removes the process with the lowest `vruntime` from the heap and runs it.
 Global-heap also maintains a `vruntime` for each group for computing a process's vruntime.

 Consider a tick_length of 1000us and two groups, g1 with weight 10 and